Is this a Prime Time To acquire Peloton Interactive Inc. (PTON) stock - The Dwinnex

-The price of Peloton Interactive Inc. (NASDAQ: PTON) closed at $12.93 in the last session, up 3.44% from day before closing price of $12.50.
-In other words, the price has increased by $+0.43 from its previous closing price.
-On the day, 21308512 shares were traded.
-PTON stock price reached its highest trading level at $13.11 during the session, while it also had its lowest trading level at $12.50.
+After finishing at $16.28 in the prior trading day, Peloton Interactive Inc. (NASDAQ: PTON) closed at $15.79, down -3.01%.
+In other words, the price has decreased by -$0.49 from its previous closing price.
+On the day, 18193794 shares were traded.
+PTON stock price reached its highest trading level at $16.37 during the session, while it also had its lowest trading level at $15.15.

 Top 5 Undervalued Stocks To Own In 2023